Bannon won't comply with subpoena from House Jan. 6 panel

 Bannon is the only one of the top Trump aides subpoenaed on Sept.
 23 who was not working for the Trump administration on Jan.
 6. It is unclear whether that will affect his standing if the case moves to the courts.

 Patel said in a statement that he will “continue to tell the American people the truth about January 6″ but would not say whether he would comply.
-Scavino and an aide to Meadows did not immediately respond to requests for comment.
+Scavino and an aide to Meadows have not immediately responded to requests for comment.

-Committee members have said they plan to try and move swiftly to obtain testimony and documents should any witnesses refuse to cooperate.
-Rep. Adam Schiff, D-Calif., tweeted Thursday that if the Trump associates do not comply, “they can be subject to criminal contempt.”

-Charging the Trump associates with contempt could still be a lengthy process, including votes of the full House and potential court proceedings.

 The issue can also become more complicated because Trump no longer is in office.
 As the former president, he cannot directly assert privilege to keep witnesses quiet or documents out of the hands of Congress.
 As the current president, Biden will have some say in the matter.